ubc-minetest-classroom/magnify/README.md

 If the nodes for your species have already been created or are already part of a mod, you can skip this step and move to [creating a definition table](#creating-a-definition-table).
 If you are creating an entirely new species or are new to modding, you'll want to start by creating **nodes** for that species and adding them to a mod.
 See [the Minetest modding book][mod_book] and [the Minetest API documentation][api_docs] for more information on how to create a mod and how to create nodes.

-Once you have your nodes created, take note of their technical names: you'll need them later.
+Once you have your nodes created, take note of their technical names (`modname:nodename`): you'll need them later.
 Then, you can begin registering your species with the `magnify` API!

 ### Configuring your mod